rostyslav-sydor/Game-of-life/README.md

  - [Pygame-gui](https://github.com/MyreMylar/pygame_gui#how-to-install)

 ## How to install
-Clone the repository and execute "game_of_life.py"
+Clone the repository and execute "game_of_life.py" from repository folder

 ## How to use
  - Draw or erase cells with LMB